 Lexis Hibiscus Room Types

-I think it’s hard to go past staying in an over-water villa though and this hotel has many of them.
+I think it’s hard to pass up staying in an over-water villa, and this hotel has many of them.

-We stayed in a Lexis Hibiscus Port Dickson premium pool villa sea view which means it’s a premium pool villa that is more private with a full sea view instead of pointing towards the resort, walkways or other villas.
+On our first visit, we stayed in a Lexis Hibiscus Port Dickson premium pool villa sea view which means it’s a premium pool villa that is more private with a full sea view instead of pointing towards the resort, walkways or other villas.

 If you would prefer to stay on land, a Lexis Hibiscus sky pool villa is popular.
 The rooms are much the same standard as our room below.
 You aren’t over the water but you still have a private pool and outdoor area and have the benefit of great views over the resort and a more convenient location.